tsedio/tsed/readme.md

 ## Documentation

-Documentation for v2.x is available on [https://romakita.github.io/ts-express-decorators](https://romakita.github.io/ts-express-decorators)
+Documentation for v2.x beta is available on [https://romakita.github.io/ts-express-decorators](https://romakita.github.io/ts-express-decorators)

 ## Migrate from 1.x or to 2.x